Hawaii State Flag

 The Hawaii State Flag features eight horizontal stripes which alternate between red, white, and blue.
 In the top left-hand corner of the flag is the "Union Jack" (flag of the United Kingdom).

-Hawaii is a group of volcanic islands in the central Pacific Ocean.
+Hawaii is a collection of 137 islands located in the central Pacific ocean which were formed by volcanic activity.
 The Hawaiian islands are located 2,397 miles west of San Francisco and 5,293 miles east of Manila, the capital of the Philippines.
 The islands were first inhabited by Polynesians, who lived in total isolation for more than 500 years.
 The first European to discover the islands was James Cook who arrived in 1778.
 Cook named the islands, "Sandwich Islands" after John Montague (the 4th Earl of Sandwich).
 Within five years of Cook's arrival, the British had completely conquered and unified the Hawaiian islands and established the "Kingdom of Hawaii" in 1795.
 After the British discovered the islands, wealthy Americans began immigrating to the islands seeking land to start sugar plantations.
 In conjunction with this, many people from Asia (Japan, China, and the Philippines) began immigrating to the islands in search of work as plantation laborers.

 During this time period, Hawaii flew the British Flag unofficially.
 The first leader of the Republic of Hawaii, King Kamehameha I, was concerned that flying the British flag during the War of 1812 signaled Hawaii's loyalty to Britain and could anger their allies in the United States.
 At one point, he was said to have flown an American Flag as to not anger the Americans, which in turn angered the British.
 Eventually, in 1816, Kamehameha commissioned a flag that featured elements of both the British Flag and the American Flag to be used as the Hawaiian Flag.
 The red, white, and blue stripes payed homage to the American Flag, while the British Flag's inclusion in the canton symbolized Great Britain.
 Since 1816, the arrangement of the stripes and number of stripes has changed/varied slightly however, the flag that Kamehameha commissioned is essentially the same as the Hawaiian Flag flown today.
 Hawaii is the only US State flag that features a flag of a foreign country.
 The eight stripes on the flag represent the eight major islands of Hawaii which are Hawai'i, Maui, Kaho'olawe, Lana'I, Moloka'i, O'ahu, Kaua'I, and Ni'hau).